His Last Vow: Sources and allusions

 The plot is primarily drawn from the original short story "The Adventure of Charles Augustus Milverton", the eponymous Milverton being a blackmailer adapted into the character of Magnussen.
-In both stories, "Appledore" is the name of the antagonist's vaults, and, in both, Holmes becomes engaged to an employee of the villain to gain access.
+In both stories, "Appledore" is the name of the antagonist's vaults, and in both, Holmes becomes engaged to an employee of the villain to gain access.
 Both stories culminate with Milverton/Magnussen's death, although in the original story Milverton is killed by one of his victims.

 The title of "His Last Vow" is a play on the title of "His Last Bow", the final Sherlock Holmes story chronologically.
-The title is not explained within the episode, but is a reference to dialogue from the previous episode, "The Sign of Three", in which Sherlock makes his last vow to always be there for John and Mary Watson.
+The title is not explained within the episode but is a reference to dialogue from the previous episode, "The Sign of Three", in which Sherlock makes his last vow to always be there for John and Mary Watson.
 The plot of the episode is unrelated to the short story, although there are allusions present.
-The original story sees the detective having retired to keep bees in a Sussex cottage and, in the episode, Janine mentions that she is planning to buy a Sussex cottage from which she will remove some beehives.
+The original story sees the detective having retired to keep bees in a Sussex cottage and in the episode, Janine mentions that she is planning to buy a Sussex cottage from which she will remove some beehives.
 In the closing dialogue of the episode, a story Mycroft told Sherlock about "the East wind" during their childhood, is similar to a speech from the original story.

-Mary reveals her true identity in what Sherlock calls "the empty house", an alleyway hidden behind what are apparently the fronts of two houses in Leinster Gardens, in the "house", Mary thinks Sherlock has tricked her by positioning a dummy of himself at the end of the alley: in "The Adventure of the Empty House" a dummy is used to fool assassin Colonel Sebastian Moran in an empty house.
+Mary reveals her true identity in what Sherlock calls "the empty house", an alleyway hidden behind what are apparently the fronts of two houses in Leinster Gardens.
+Inside the "house", Mary thinks Sherlock has tricked her by positioning a dummy of himself at the end of the alley: in "The Adventure of the Empty House" a dummy is used to fool assassin Colonel Sebastian Moran in an empty house.
 The letters A. G. R. A. seen on the memory stick appear to be Mary Watson's actual initials.
 In The Sign of Four, the first original Holmes story to feature Mary Morstan, the Agra Treasure is a main focal point and cause of dispute.
 In the same story Bill Wiggins, a drug addict in "His Last Vow", is one of the Baker Street Irregulars.
 The opening sequence, in which John travels to a drug den to retrieve the son of a family friend and finds Sherlock as well, is derived from the opening of "The Man with the Twisted Lip".

 According to Gatiss, Mycroft's line, "As my colleague is fond of remarking, this country sometimes needs a blunt instrument" is a reference to a comment by M describing James Bond, and is intended to suggest that the two series share the same reality.